itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 ### Item installation
 - Add the image files from the zip to your `qb-inventory > html > images` folder
-- Add these lines to your indigo-core > shared lua under the Items section
+- Add these lines to your qb-core > shared lua under the Items section

 ```lua
 --Jim-Mechanic Vehicles